OCA/website/website_video_preview/README.rst

 Website Video Preview
 =====================

+Normally when you add a video on your page it will load the entire video player.
+This will make your page load more data even when the visitor doesn't watch the video.
+When visitors are using their mobile data plan it will unnecessary drain it.
-This module initially only shows a preview of videos instead of directly loading the iframe.
+This module prevents this issue by loading a preview image first.

-The iframe is loaded when the user clicks on the preview image.
+The iframe of the player is loaded only when the user clicks on the preview image.

 Currently only YouTube videos are supported.